-If you have a pressing need to change your starting date or military unit, due to, for example, the recent birth of a child, a difficult financial situation, an important stage in studies, a change of residence, illness, injury or some other similar reason, you should contact your Regional Office immediately to discuss changing your date of entry.
-Women volunteers must give notification in writing if they decide not to start their service after all.
+If you have a pressing need to change your starting date or military unit, due to, for example, the recent birth of a child, a difficult financial situation, an important stage in studies, a change of residence, illness, injury or some other essential reason, you should contact your regional office immediately to discuss changing your date of entry.
+A woman who has been intending to enter voluntary military service has to inform her regional office in writing (by email or letter) if she will not report for service.